cpagniel/FishOASIS/hardware/FishOASIS_hardware.md

 <img src="/hardware/images/IMG_0188.jpg" width="40%"> <img src="/hardware/images/IMG_0189.jpg" width="40%">
 </p>

 Insert the crimped wires into the female end of the Molex connector using the following pin layout.
-Note, The wires on the bulkhead connector are labeled with numbers and correspond to the numbering used below.
+Note, the wires on the bulkhead connector are labeled with numbers and correspond to the numbering used below.

 <p align="center">
 <img src="/hardware/images/IMG_0117.jpg" width="40%">